Ducted Reverse Cycle Air Conditioners in Adelaide

-Ducted reverse cycle air conditioning is the ultimate in home comfort.
-Every room can be temperature controlled via ducting to the main unit.
-Motorized zones can be used to shut off sections as required thus reducing energy consumption.
-Domestic reverse cycle units are available in a range of sizes from 6.7kW single phase up to 36kW three phase.
+Cool and heat your home with Factory Direct Home Air.
+Reverse cycle air conditioners are the ultimate in home comfort.
+With both heating and cooling functions, ducted air conditioners allow every room in a home to be temperature controlled via the main unit.
+Motorised zones can be used to shut off sections as required, thus reducing energy consumption.
+We have domestic ducted reverse cycle air conditioning units available in an array of sizes in Adelaide, ranging from 7.1kW single phase up to 36kW three phase.

-Air is drawn up through a return air grille centrally located in the house, the same air is supplied through vents located in the extremities of the rooms.
+Air is drawn up through a return grille that is centrally located in the house, and the same air is then supplied through vents located in the extremities of the rooms.
 This supply air is usually about 10 degrees cooler or warmer than the air sucked into the system.

-Our experienced consultants will perform a ‘heat load’ calculation on your home to determine your requirements.
-By using zoning to switch off areas of your home that aren’t being used at a particular point in time we can use a smaller unit than would be required to heat or cool the whole house.
-The living areas of a house (lounge, kitchen, family rooms etc..) account for about two thirds of the typical heat load requirements for a house.
+Our experienced consultants in Adelaide, will perform a “heat load’ calculation on your home to determine your conditioning requirements.
+By using zoning to switch off areas of your home that aren’t being used at a particular point in time, we can use a smaller unit than would be required to heat or cool the whole house.
+The living areas (lounge, kitchen, family room, etc.) generally account for about two-thirds of the typical heat load requirement of a house.

 - Usable all seasons